WishfulVT/OfflineTagger/README.md

 The manual_tagger.py file was written and tested in Python 3.10, but should be compatible with Python 3.7 and up.

-The sole dependency of manual_tagger is the datetime module.

 ---

 ## Using the tagger